https-deeplearning-ai/machine-learning-engineering-for-production-public/week1-ungraded-lab/README.md

 ```

-## Method 1: Python Virtual Environments with Conda
+## Method 1: Python Virtual Environment with Conda

 ### Prerequisites: Have [conda](https://docs.conda.io/en/latest/) installed on your local machine.

 You will use Conda as an environment management system so that all the dependencies you need for this ungraded lab are stored in an isolated environment.

-Conda includes a lot of libraries so if you are only installing it to complete this lab (and can't or won't use the Docker method), we suggest you check out [miniconda](https://docs.conda.io/en/latest/miniconda.html), which is a minimal version of conda.
+Conda includes a lot of libraries so if you are only installing it to complete this lab , we suggest using [miniconda](https://docs.conda.io/en/latest/miniconda.html), which is a minimal version of conda.

-### 1. Create a virtual Environment
+### 1. Creating a virtual Environment

-Once you have Conda installed and configured to be run on a shell or terminal (if you are on Windows you might need to use the Anaconda Prompt), create a new developing environment with python 3.7 using the following command:
+Now we assume that you either successfully installed conda or that it was previously available in your system.
+The first step is  creating a new developing environment.
+Let's set a new environment with python 3.7 with this command:

 ```bash
 conda create --name deploy-lab-env python=3.7
 ```

-In case you're wondering, `ugl` stands for "ungraded lab".
-After it is successfully created, activate it like this:
+After successfully creating the environment, you need to activate it by issuing this command:

 ```bash
 conda activate deploy-lab-env
 ```

-Now all of the libraries you install will be isolated to this environment.
+At this point, you will do all your libraries installation and work in this environment.
+So, whenever working on this ungraded lab, check the deploy-lab-env environment is active.

-### 2. Install dependencies using PIP
+### 2. Installing dependencies using PIP

-Double check that you are currently on the `week1-ungraded-lab` directory, which includes the `requirements.txt` file.
-This file lists all required dependencies and their respective versions.
-Now use the following command:
+Before proceeding, double check that you are currently on the `week1-ungraded-lab` directory, which includes the `requirements.txt` file.
+This file lists all the required dependencies and their respective versions.
+Now use the following command to install the required dependencies:

 ```bash
 pip install -r requirements.txt
 ```

-This can take a while depending on the speed of your internet connection.
-When this is done you should be ready to spin up jupyter lab and begin the ungraded lab.
+This command can take a while to run depending on the speed of your internet connection.
+Once this step completes you should be ready to spin up jupyter lab and begin working on the ungraded lab.

-### 3. Launch Jupyter Lab
+### 3. Launching Jupyter Lab

 Jupyter lab was installed during the previous step so you can launch it with this command:
 ```bash
 jupyter lab
 ```
-You will see some information printed in the terminal.
-Usually you will need to authenticate to use Jupyter lab, for this, copy the token that appears on your terminal, head over to [http://localhost:8888/](http://localhost:8888/) and paste it there.
+After execution, you will see some information printed on the terminal.
+Usually you will need to authenticate to use Jupyter lab.
+For this, copy the token that appears on your terminal, head over to [http://localhost:8888/](http://localhost:8888/) and paste it there.

-### 4. Run the notebook
+### 4. Running the notebook

 Within Jupyter lab you should be in the same directory where you used the `jupyter lab` command.